Step 7: Configure Google Authenticator

 ⚠️ You will have two separate authenticator secrets for non-live and live if you have access to both environments.
 So make sure to store each one as separate entries so you can easily retrieve the correct one.

-Option B: MS Authenticator App
+Option B: Google Authenticator App

 - Open the app